-The second exercise is much the same as the first.
+The second exercise for rewriting is much the same as the first.
 However, instead you’ll want to chart the growth of the relationship between the main characters.
 Tack them up to the wall, or a notice board, and look at the progression.
 Looking at these cards should give you a good insight into the burgeoning relationship between your main characters.
 Some scenes will keep the character relationship frozen, for which you’ll need to add a little growth and warmth.
 Other scenes might have too much relationship building which appears corny and slows down the action, you will need to spread this growth out across other scenes.

 Now you have these two arcs better planned out you can make a list.
 Fold a piece of paper in two and title once half “character arc” and the other, “relationship arc”.
 Now you should have a clear, scene-by-scene, look at how the main character and their relationships grow.
 Remember that if an incident happens in your story that affects your main character in a negative fashion then it should also affect the majority of their relationships negatively too.

 By fleshing out the character and relationship arcs you help develop your characters into real people in a real world, rather than cardboard cut-outs who are merely vehicles to tell your story.